Visit your health professional at least 4 to 6 weeks before your trip to check whether you need any vaccinations or other preventive measures.

 Check the latest country specific information and advice from the National Travel Health Network and Centre (NaTHNaC) on the TravelHealthPro website or from NHS (Scotland) on the fitfortravel website.
 Useful information and advice about healthcare abroad is also available on the NHS Choices website.

 You should make sure you have comprehensive travel insurance before you travel.
 Insurance can save you a lot of money if you get into difficulties.
 Your European Health Insurance Card (EHIC) is not valid in Russia, and the reciprocal healthcare agreement between the UK and Russia terminated with effect from 1 January 2016.

 Air quality in Moscow varies and can worsen in certain weather conditions.
-You should monitor local media, and the Moscow Emercom website (in Russian) for more information.
+You should monitor local media and the website for Moscow Emercom (in Russian) for more information.

-112 is the single emergency number for any emergency service in Russia.
+112 is the single number for any emergency service in Russia.